 Infrastructure is defined as "the basic physical and organizational structures needed for the operation of a society or enterprise or the services and facilities."
 This Hamlet Plan seeks to address deficiencies and the need for improvements to the drinking water system improvements, (wells, water distribution piping, and storage tanks), curbs, gutters, streets, and sidewalks).
+The prioritize concerns of the Community include:

-Energy: Natural Gas/Electricity
+Natural Gas/Electricity